cython/cython/docs/src/reference/compilation.rst

 ``optimize.unpack_method_calls`` (True / False)
     Cython can generate code that optimistically checks for Python method objects at call time and unpacks the underlying function to call it directly.
-This can substantially speed up method calls, especially for bultins, but may also have a slight negative performance impact in some cases where the guess goes completely wrong.
+This can substantially speed up method calls, especially for builtins, but may also have a slight negative performance impact in some cases where the guess goes completely wrong.
     Disabling this option can also reduce the code size.
 Default is True.